mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-03-03-killer-clown-portrait.md

 ---
-layout: work
+layout: media
 title: "Killer clown"
-description: "PaperFaces portrait of a killer clown drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a killer clown drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-killer-clown-lg.jpg
   thumb: paperfaces-killer-clown-150.jpg